Sex Crime Charges: Is My Life Over?

 Whenever you’re charged with a criminal act, most people often perceive you as innocent until proven guilty.
 However, due to the stigma that sex crimes attract, when you’re charged with a CSC sex offense, the public perceives you as guilty until proven innocent.
 So, in a way, sex crime charges will negatively impact your life.

 Negative Social Perception

-There’s a lot of stigma that comes with sex crimes charges.
-Even if you’re innocent or let’s say a victim of wrong accusation, some ignorant members of your community may already perceive you as one of those registered sex offenders.
+There’s a lot of stigma that comes with sex crime charges.
+Even if you’re innocent, or let’s say a victim of someone filing a false police report, some ignorant members of your community may already perceive you as one of those registered sex offenders.

 Unfortunately, some may even take it upon themselves to punish you either physically or by general harassment.
-Some of your friends and family may even distance themselves after they hear of such allegations.
-That can have a significant impact on your social well being.
+Some of your friends and family may even distance themselves after they hear of such allegations of sex crimes, which can have a significant impact on your social well-being.

 You May Lose Your Job or Housing

-As mentioned, CSC cases or even federal sex crimes are perceived negatively globally.
-Thanks to this, nobody usually wants to be associated with anyone who has been accused of such a crime.
-That means there’s always a high chance of losing your job after being investigated/charged with CSC charges.
+As mentioned, CSC cases, or even federal sex crimes, are perceived negatively across the globe.
+Thanks to this, nobody usually wants to be associated with anyone who has been accused of sex crimes.
+That means there’s always a high chance of losing your job after being investigated/charged with sex crimes.

 I’ve Been Charged with Criminal Sexual Conduct in Michigan, Now What?